this picture and the next one (2008)

 Jaan Alliksoo (1961?) has never been in Paris and he knows the Eiffel Tower only from picture postcards and the internet.
 He lives on the isle of Hiiumaa, in size the second isle of Estonia, situated in the northwestern part of the country, in the Baltic Sea, between Estonia and Sweden.

-Aliksoo, who has a job as a constructor of wooden furniture and garden utensils and has no architectural training, with his own hands has constructed this high wooden replica of the Eiffel tower, which is situated in the garden around his house.
+Alliksoo, who has a job as a constructor of wooden furniture and garden utensils and has no architectural training, single-handedly constructed this high-rising wooden replica of the Eiffel tower, which is situated in the garden around his house.

 A history of many towers

-The family house is located close to the sea, and the tradition has it that some 300 years ago there used to be a fake lighthouse nearby, run by a count Egelhard, and meant to fatally attract ships to the shore, to rob them (and kill the sailors).
+The family house is located close to the sea, and the tradition has it that some 300 years ago there used to be a fake lighthouse nearby, run by a count Egelhard, a construction meant to fatally attract ships to the shore, to rob them (and kill the sailors).

 This one has not stood the years and has disappeared,

-In 1978 Allliksoo, at the age of 17, constructed a new tower, 17.5 m high, meant to watch the cattle in the neighbouring meadows.
+In 1978 Alliksoo, at the age of 17, constructed a new, 17.5 m high tower meant to watch the cattle in the neighbouring meadows.
 This one lasted for some nine years. and then had served its time.

-So Alliksoo constructed another tower, which lasted untill 1997.
+So Alliksoo constructed another tower, which lasted until 1997.

-Alliksoo's latest tower is the one nowadays still present, named Hiummaa Eiffel, realized within four months and finished in 2007.
-The tower, 31,4 m high, is a 1:10 replica of the one in Paris, made from juniper wood, the parts being fixed together with iron nails and ropes.
+Alliksoo's latest tower is the one nowadays still present, named Hiiumaa Eiffel, realized within four months and finished in 2007.
+The 31,4 m high tower is a 1:10 replica of the one in Paris, made from juniper wood.
+It's parts are fixed together with iron nails and ropes.

-The tower has been erected without any building permit and the local authorities, not convinced of the safety of the tower, in 2008 initiated a procedure to have the tower demolished.
+The tower had been erected without any building permit and the local authorities, not convinced of its safety, in 2008 initiated a procedure to achieve breakdown of the tower.

 This has been going on for some years.
-At one moment the authorities seem to have accepted a status quo, stabilty and safety test have been performed and according to a july 2012 newspaper report the building permit retroactively has been granted.
+At one moment the authorities seem to have accepted a status quo, stability and safety test have been performed and according to a July 2012 newspaper report (not available anymore on the internet) the building permit retroactively has been granted.

 A touristic site

-The story of Hiumaa's Eifel Tower has been related in estonian newspapers and on televison (not only Estonian tv, BBC and Russian tv also came along), and the publicity resulted in thousands of tourists who visited the site during the last years.
+The story of Hiiumaa's Eiffel Tower has been related in Estonian newspapers and on television (not only Estonian TV, the BBC and Russian TV also came by).
+The publicity resulted in thousands of tourists who visited the site during the last years.
 The project also has raised interest in Estonian artistic circles.